-In addition to encouraging students to develop literacy civic and an understanding of the power of today's media, this course will provide students with the theoretical and practical background in the field of journalism with an emphasis on training for eventual work on school productions.
-Students will realize the importance of accuracy, objectivity and conciseness in journalistic endeavors and will become media consumers.
-Students will practice extensively the techniques of newsgathering, interviewing, writing and copy editing.
-Students will also learn about effective design of publications, advertising, photography, and broadcasting.
+In addition to encouraging students to develop civic literacy and an understanding of the power of today's media, this course will provide students with the theoretical and practical background in the field of journalism with an emphasis on training for eventual work on school productions.
+Students will realize the importance accuracy. of objectivity and conciseness in journalistic endeavors and will become media consumers.
+Students will practice extensively the techniques of newsgathering, interviewing, writing and copy editina.
+Students will also learn design about effective of publications, advertising, photography, and broadcasting.

-Penn# 0337 STUDENT MEDIA- YEARBOOK Semesters: 2 Credits: 2 Grade Level: 10-12 Weight: 4.0 DOE# 1086 Counts as Fine Arts credits for Academic Honors diploma
+STUDENT MEDIA- YEARBOOK Semesters: 2 Credits: 2 Grade Level: 10-12 Weight: 4.0 DOE# 1086 Counts as Fine Arts credits for Academic Honors diploma Course Description:

 This course emphasizes creative and informative writing as well as magazine design techniques.
 The yearbook class is responsible for the entire production of the school yearbook- a full 300 pages.
 The course heavily focuses on writing, online page design, business communication, and photography.
 Students must be able to self-discipline and attend events such as plays, concerts, dances, athletic events, and academic events.
-Each student will have their own individual responsibilities: evaluation will be based upon completion of these responsibilities.
+Each student will have their own individual responsibilities; evaluation will be based upon completion of these responsibilities.
 In order to meet deadlines, some work for select students will continue past the end of the school year by a handful of weeks.
-Students signing up for this course must also be aware that leaving this course will require a lengthy and strenuous process, so full-vear commitment is essential.
+Students signing up for this course must also be aware that leaving this course will require a lengthy and strenuous process, so full-year commitment is essential.
 Students will also need to sell advertising space as a part of the curriculum.
 This course can be taken multiple times.

-Penn# 0339/0340 CREATIVE WRITING & COMPOSITION
+CREATIVE WRITING &

-Semesters: 2 Credits: 2 Grade Level: 10-12 Weight: 4.0 DOE# 1092&1090 Counts as English/Language Arts credits
+COMPOSITION Semesters: 2 Credits: 2 Grade Level: 10-12 DOE# 1092/1090 Weight: 4.0 Counts as English/Language Arts credits

-This course is designed for the student who enjoys writing and is interested in developing an awareness of and techniques for effective creative expression in both prose and poetry.
-Students will be required to complete semester projects, compose short stories, keep journals on a regular basis, and complete various writing exercises aimed at expanding and polishing writing style.
-Students will be encouraged to submit their work to Spectrum, Penn's literary magazine.
+This course is designed for the student who enjoys writing and is developing interested in an awareness of and techniques for effective creative expression in both prose and poetry.
+Students will be required to complete semester projects, compose short stories, keep journals on a regular basis, complete various writing and exercises aimed at expanding and polishing writing style.
+Students will be encouraged to submit their work Spectrum, Penn's literary to magazine.
 This is an elective English course that may be selected in addition to the required English courses.

-STUDENT MEDIA- SPECTRUM Semesters: 2 Credits: 2 Grade Level: 10-12 Prerequisite: Creative Writing and Composition Weight: 4.0 DOE# 1086 Counts as Fine Arts credits for Academic Honors diploma Course Description:
+STUDENT MEDIA- SPECTRUM Semesters: 2 Credits: 2 Grade Level: 10-12 Weight: 4.0 DOE# 1086 Counts as Fine Arts credits for Academic Honors diploma Course Description:

-Students who have taken Composition/Creative Writing may elect to enroll in Student Media- Spectrum.
-This course, designed for the serious writing student, continues to focus on the goals of journal writing, personal narrative, fiction and poetry, with the addition of the publication of Spectrum, Penn's literary magazine.
-Students will be involved in every aspect of the publishing process from the collection of work, to editing, to lay-out, and, finally. to disbursement.
+Students who have taken Composition/Creative Writing may elect to enroll in Student Media-Spectrum.
+This course, designed for the serious writing student. continues to focus on the goals of journal writing, personal narrative, fiction and poetry, with the addition of the publication of Spectrum, Penn's literary magazine.
+Students will be involved in every aspect of the publishing process from the collection of work, to editing, to lay-out, and. finally, to disbursement.
 Some after-school time may be necessary as deadlines approach.
 This is an elective English course that may be selected in addition to the required English courses.
 This course can be taken multiple times.